-- The main character in George knows she’s a girl, but everyone else doesn’t.
+- The main character in Melissa (formerly published as George) knows she’s a girl, but everyone else doesn’t.
 Beautiful novel for middle childhood about a transgender child’s struggle and triumph.

 - Sex is a Funny Word by Cory Silverberg is an essential resource about gender, bodies, and sexuality that is inclusive and fun.

 - Robie Harris’ indispensable book for ages 10 and up about puberty, sex, and sexuality is, It’s Perfectly Normal.

 - For middle- and high-schoolers, The Hate U Give is an excellent novel that depicts racism, white privilege, and many other aspects of the issues of race, class, and social justice.

 And if you’re feeling at all squeamish about talking to your kids about sex, please check out Amy Lang’s great site, Birds + Bees + Kids.